jonlpersson/ed-latimore/site/_posts/2023-02-17-i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 ![Vitamin B6 and Cats Claw Alpha Brain Ingredients](/assets/images/drafts/other-alpha-brain-ingredients.png "Other ingredients that contribute to Alpha Brain"){: width="450" height="600"}

 * **Vitamin B6 (Pyridoxine HCI):** One of the key roles of Vitamin B6 is in the production of neurotransmitters serotonin, dopamine, and norepinephrine.
 By increasing the availability of these neurotransmitters, Vitamin B6 may enhance cognitive function and promote mental alertness and focus. ([Source](https://pubmed.ncbi.nlm.nih.gov/29685187/){: target="_blank"})
-* **Cat's Claw Extract:** Cat's Claw extract is a natural compound that is derived from the bark and roots of the Uncaria tomentosa plant.
-It has been used traditionally in South American medicine for its anti-inflammatory and immune-boosting properties.Recent research suggests that Cat's Claw extract may also have cognitive benefits.
+* **Cat’s Claw Extract:** Cat’s Claw extract is a natural compound that is derived from the bark and roots of the Uncaria tomentosa plant.
+It has been used traditionally in South American medicine for its anti-inflammatory and immune-boosting properties.Recent research suggests that Cat’s Claw extract may also have cognitive benefits.
 It contains several bioactive compounds, including oxindole alkaloids, which have been shown to improve cognitive function and memory. ([Source](https://www.drlamcoaching.com/blog/cats-claw-and-the-brain/){: target="_blank"})

 The ingredients in Alpha Brain are safe and effective.
-With that said, I'm not your doctor.
-I'm not a doctor at all.
+With that said, I’m not your doctor.
+I’m not a doctor at all.
 None of this is medical advice.
 Just my experiences.

-If you're worried before you [pick up some Alpha Brain](https://onnit.sjv.io/ZQKJYk), talk to your physician.
-Don't just trust some guy on the internet who constantly [talks about crackheads](/crackhead-head-quotes/) and used to get [punched in the face for a living.](/how-to-get-into-boxing/)
+If you’re worried before you [pick up some Alpha Brain](https://onnit.sjv.io/ZQKJYk), talk to your physician.
+Don’t just trust some guy on the internet who constantly [talks about crackheads](/crackhead-head-quotes/) and used to get [punched in the face for a living.](/how-to-get-into-boxing/)

 ## **My overall experience with Alpha Brain**

 I take 2-4 Alpha Brain capsules in the morning on an empty stomach, depending on how much work I have to do and how well I slept the night before.
 As I write this, my son is a few days shy of 3 months, and as all new parents know, my sleep has been trash.

-It takes about 90 minutes for it fully kick in, but you're aware that something is happening within 15 minutes.
+It takes about 90 minutes for it fully kick in, but you’re aware that something is happening within 15 minutes.

 Alpha brain has not only helped me stay focused during the day, but I even got my Chess.com rating over 1800 since I’ve been on it.
-I was also better able to study and learn from a loss (the few I had) while on Onnit Alpha Brain.
-Considering how much sleep deprivation wrecks your cognitive performance, I consider this improvement.
+I was also better able to study and learn from a loss (the few I had) while on Onnit Alpha Brain.&nbsp; Considering how much sleep deprivation wrecks your cognitive performance, I consider this improvement.

 ![Ed Latimore Chess Rating](/assets/images/drafts/1800-chess-rating.png "Got up to 1800 in my Chess.com rating using Alpha Brain"){: width="1674" height="310"}